 - Monitoring (Procedures ref: Section D)

-Within the four main sections of the procedures there have been a number of key changes to the way in which the University will review, prioritise and approve capital projects.
-The changes are detailed below with reference to where further information can be found in the Capital Procedures Document:
+Within the four main sections of the procedures there are a number of key points to note with regards to the way in which the University will review, prioritise and approve capital projects.
+These are detailed below with reference to where further information can be found.

-- Revenue projects >£200k (which meet the definition of a project, Procedures Ref: A2) should be approved following these procedures (Procedures ref: A3 page five).
+- Revenue projects >£200k (which meet the definition of a project) should also be approved following these procedures.

-- Project documentation - Project Proposal Form (PPF), Pre Request for Authority (PRFA), Request for Authority (RFA) and Revised Request for Authority (RRFA) (Procedures ref: C3/C4 pages 16-17).
+- Project documentation required for submission to and approval by CESIS including - Project Proposal Form (PPF), Pre Request for Authority (PRFA), Request for Authority (RFA) and Revised Request for Authority (RRFA).

-- Specifying “key deliverables” at the outset of a project (Procedures ref: C9 page 25).
+- Requirement to specify “key deliverables” at the outset of a project.

 Key committees and approval limits